marinahramiirez-create/Psychometric-Analysis-and-Statistical-Inference-AAE2/README.md

 ## Conclusions
 1. **Instrument Precision:** With an $\alpha = .882$, the instrument is highly reliable for both research and clinical application.
-2. **Homogeneity:** The items show high inter-item correlation, proving they successfully capture the same latent construct.
+2. **Homogeneity:** The items show high inter item correlation, proving they successfully capture the same latent construct.
 3. **Quality Assurance:** No items required elimination during this phase, validating the preliminary content work done in AAE1.

 ---